List of Sessions:

 Description:

+Issues caused by climate change, such as rising temperatures, extreme weather events, and declining food security, have driven an increased deployment of autonomous systems.
+These systems range from simple devices equipped with sensors that monitor soil conditions to more complex technologies such as crop-monitoring drones and AI-powered wildlife tracking systems.
 However, environmental and agricultural robots present challenging ethical considerations that extend beyond traditional robotics ethics frameworks.
 This is due to their interaction not only with humans but with complex ecosystems, raising questions about ecological footprint, biodiversity preservation, and sustainable development.
-To address this, the robotic community should explore environmental robots that balance human-centered and interspecies design thinking.
+To address this, the robotic community should explore environmental robots that balance human-centred and interspecies design thinking.

 Workshop Outcomes: